antoine-coulon/skott/README.md

 ✅ Works for modern **JavaScript/TypeScript** projects (TSX/JSX, ECMAScript and CommonJS modules all supported). **TypeScript**'s path aliases are also supported.

+✅ Runs **incrementally** by default, meaning that Skott will _only analyze_ files that were modified/added since the last run, offering performance boosts.

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search

 ✅ Deeply **collect all dependencies of the project graph**